How to Price Your Art by Michael Damico

 How Much to Charge: Pricing Strategy

 - Your first consideration must be your own costs.
 While there is no need to get complicated, you can certainly get as detailed as you want.
 But I encourage everyone to start with the basics.
 Cost can be broken down into 2 main items: one is the overhead costs, and the other is the actual materials used or purchased to create the work.
 For example, consider overhead like the cost of your equipment.
 But may also need to consider other expenses like equipment upgrades, electricity, creative space, and even travel.
 Now consider, for example, material costs including supplies like paints, brushes, film, printing and other professional services like custom framing.
+Factoring in miscellaneous expenses helps ensure you price your art effectively!

 - Lastly, simply combine the values of costs and time.
 Let that number rest with you.
 If your not comfortable then you can always change it.
 Just know if you go below this number then you are venturing into unsustainable territory.
 You can always increase your price when you are under a lot of demand or pressure as well.
-When asking yourself how much to charge for your work, treat yourself like a bank treats money: you need to see some returns on your money spent, and your main employee (you) needs to make some money for the time spent.
+When asking yourself how much to price your art, treat yourself like a bank treats money: you need to see some returns on your money spent, and your main employee (you) needs to make some money for the time spent.

 Here is an example: